MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/bluetooth/bluetooth-low-energy-audio.md

 - Communications (AUDIO_SIGNALPROCESSINGMODE_COMMUNICATIONS)
   - This mode is used for bidirectional scenarios, such as voice calls.

 The following tables are lists of formats for each use case and signal processing mode.

-**Use case**: System sounds, music playback, and video game audio when connected to a stereo device or coordinated set of devices.

-**Signal processing mode**: Default

 Audio formats are ordered from most preferred to least preferred.

+###### System sounds, music playback, and video game audio when connected to a stereo device or coordinated set of devices

+Signal processing mode: **Default**

 | Sampling Frequency | Channel Count | Bit Depth | Frame Duration | Audio Data Rate | BAP Codec Configuration ID (Table 3.11 of the BAP Specification) |
 |---|---|---|---|---|---|